-If the latter is not available we then are faced with three choices:-
+If the latter is not available we then are faced with three choices:

-- To increase retention assuming the overall retention levels remain within our overall risk tolerances; - Purchase the reinsurance at the price offered and accept the reduced return as a result; or - Not write the business.
+- to increase retention assuming the overall retention levels remain within our overall risk tolerances; - purchase the reinsurance at the price offered and accept the reduced return as a result; - not write the business.

-During 2022 we have maintained our stance in respect of reinsurance purchasing and tried to maximise opportunities, given being part of a much bigger group which can have an effect on reinsurance purchasing.
+During 2023 we have maintained our stance in respect of reinsurance purchasing and tried to maximise opportunities, given being part of a much bigger group which can have an effect on reinsurance purchasing.